 - In women, irregular menstruation

-Call a doctor if you notice signs and symptoms of adrenal insufficiency.
+Call a doctor if you notice these signs and symptoms.
 A healthcare professional will be able to tell you if your symptoms are the result of adrenal insufficiency or another medical condition.

 What to Expect at Your Appointment